Gwitchr/rockstar_challenge/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-# Getting Started with Create React App
+# Getting Started with the project

 You'll need to set a value for `REACT_APP_MOVIE_API_KEY` in an .env file to have this working

+it is bootstrapped with [The Movie DB](https://developers.themoviedb.org/3)

 ## Available Scripts